nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0121608N -->
 #### Traversing between Windows
-The four main windows in you can traverse are:
+The four main windows in which you can traverse are:

   * Command Box
   * Result Display Panel